BiancaTaisePommerening/Mapping_Earthquakes/README.md

 ### Major Earthquakes

-- Only Earthquakes with magnitude 4.5 and above from the past 7 days, on the Streets map style.
+- Only Earthquakes with a magnitude of 4.5 and above from the past 7 days, are displayed in the Streets map style:

 ![major_earthquakes](./static/images/major_earthquakes.png)

 ### Streets Map Style with a Popup Box

--  All the datasets selected and displayed on the Street map style, with the popup box of the circle containing the details of that earthquake.
+-  All the datasets were selected and displayed in the Street map style, with the popup box of the circle containing the details of that earthquake:

 ![streets_map_popup_box](./static/images/streets_map_popup_box.png)

 ### Satellite Map Style

--  All the datasets selected and displayed on the Satellite map style.
+-  All the datasets were selected and displayed in the Satellite map style:

 ![satellite_map_style](./static/images/satellite_map_style.png)

 ### Light Map Style

-- All the datasets selected and displayed on the Light map style.
+- All the datasets were selected and displayed in the Light map style:

 ![light_map_style](./static/images/light_map_style.png)